Best subscription billing software: 6 top platforms compared [2026]

 Stripe Billing

-works best when you already process payments through Stripe and want to add subscriptions without stitching together another system.
+Stripe Billing works best when you already process payments through Stripe and want to add subscriptions without stitching together another system.
+Below are some of their notable capabilities.

 Billing capabilities: Handles automated recurring billing with flexible scheduling.
 Usage-based billing supports metered charges based on API usage, resource consumption, or tracked metrics.
 Billing automation manages complex proration scenarios.
 Multiple currencies and payment methods work through Stripe's global network.